ow-mods/ow-mod-man/ARCHITECTURE.md

 - The GUI will open the mod manager if it's not already open, and then install the mod.
 - The GUI will prompt the user to confirm the install if the mod is from an unsafe source such as a URL or ZIP file
 - The manager needs to be opened once before the protocol will work, this is because the protocol is registered when the manager is opened.

+### GUI Game Log Behavior

+- The GUI can collect logs from the game.
+- The GUI will start a log server and listen for logs from the game.
+- The GUI also timestamps the logs and displays sender type and timestamp in a tooltip when hovering over the sender name.
+- The GUI can also search logs, it will search the sender name, sender type, and message.
+- Logs are rendered in a separate window
+- If the user chooses they can make each instance of the game open a new window, or they can have all instances of the game log to the same window.
+- Internally the GUI throttles logs to prevent excessive UI updates, if >100 logs are received in a second the GUI will enqueue the logs and render them later.
+- The frontend will display if logs are being throttled in the log window by turning the count amber and showing a warning icon.
+- The GUI will never drop logs, however, the core library may drop logs if the mpsc channel is full.
+- The GUI will virtualize the log list to prevent excessive DOM nodes from being created.

 ### File Drop Behavior